-Clause 2.9.1 of section 2.9
+Clause 2.9.1

-We, John Bruce Tavendale and Gary Richard Leech, being directors of Electricity Ashburton Limited trading as EA Networks certify that, having made all reasonable enquiry, to the best of our knowledge-
+We, John Bruce Tavendale and Gary Richard Leech, being directors of Electricity Ashburton Limited, trading as 'EA Networks' certify that, having made all reasonable enquiry, to the best of our knowledge:-

-- a) The following attached information of Electricity Ashburton Limited trading as EA Networks prepared for the purposes of clause 2.4.1 of the Electricity Distribution Information Disclosure Determination 2012 in all material respects complies with that determination. - b) The prospective financial or non-financial information included in the attached information has been measured on a basis consistent with regulatory requirements or recognised industry standards.
+- a) The following attached information of EA Networks prepared for the purposes of clauses 2.4.1, 2.6.1, 2.6.3, and 2.7.2 of the Electricity Distribution Information Disclosure Determination 2012 in all material respects complies with that determination. - b) The prospective financial or non-financial information included in the attached information has been measured on a basis consistent with regulatory requirements or recognised industry standard. - C) The forecasts in Schedules 11a, 11b, 12a, 12b, 12c and 12d are based on objective and reasonable assumptions which both align with EA Networks corporate vision and strategy and are documented in retained records.